snjagor/mcPStarMPPT/README.md

 * A C compiler is needed to build from source.
 On Windows and OSX you might have to install developer tools.
 On Linux OSes `cc` should already be installed.

+* Bash and perl are needed for testing script.
+Unless you are testing on windows this wont be a problem.

 * This program only works for [Morningstar ProStarMPPT](https://www.morningstarcorp.com/) solar charge controllers.
 For Morningstar TriStarMPPT* charge controllers, see related [distribution](https://github.com/snjagor/mcTStarMPPT).